Share it! Science : Monarch Migration, Ideas for Pre-K-12

 • Role play the life cycle of a butterfly.
 Have students curl up in a ball to be an egg, then hatch and stretch and inch along like a caterpillar.
 Then they'll find a cozy spot and stay still for a bit while they are a pupae.
 Finally they are ready to climb out of their chrysalis and flap their wings as a butterfly.
 One of my favorite books to accompany this activity is Lois Ehlert's Waiting for Wings.

 • If it is spring, you can watch a butterfly life cycle right in the classroom.
-With a live butterfly kit, or possibly with butterflies from your local butterfly conservatory, raise butterflies from eggs, then have a release party when you have adults.
+My family raises butterflies successfully every spring.
+You can learn all about raising butterflies here.
+You can use a live butterfly kit, or butterflies from your local butterfly conservatory, observe the stages of metamorphosis, then have a release party your butterflies emerge from their chrysalids.

 • Read a story and then show on a globe or map where the butterflies migrate to.
 Developmentally, maps are a little tricky for Early Childhood, but you will at least be conveying the message that they go from one place to another during migration.
 One of my favorite monarch migration picture books to read to little ones is Gotta Go, Gotta Go by Sam Swope.
 The rhyming text and adorable pictures are perfect for a read-aloud.